anarkiwi/sid-wizard/README.md

  - NMI gets pointed to to MIDI sync
  - until MIDI START nothing happens (main loop "animates" 2nd row character)
  - each MIDI sync message triggers a NMI by VESSEL via /flag on CIA2.
- - in NMI code playback is called, and follow flow is displayed, 3rd row character is "animated".
+ - in NMI code playback is called, and follow flow is calculated, outside of NMI the patterns are displayed, 3rd row character is "animated".

  - NMI SYNC can only be EXITED via MIDI STOP message !

 branch "add-external MIDI sync" is usable (but w/o hardrestart correction)